benalexau/PiTang/README.md

 ensuring there is a simple rollback plan for your existing Tang service.

-If you wish to attempt a rolling software update without installing a new version of PiTang :
+If you wish to attempt a rolling software update without installing a new version of PiTang:

 1. Consider copying the production SD card to a file on another machine (eg `sudo dd if=/dev/sdd of=~/pitang-prod.img bs=4M && sync`)
 2. SSH into the PiTang server as root
 3. Run `pitang-lock` to close the Tang encrypted file system container
-4. Ensure that you have an up-to-date, remote backup of `tang.img`
+4. Ensure that you have an up-to-date, remote backup of `/root/tang.img`
 5. Run `rw` to obtain a read-write file system
 6. Run `pacman -Syu` to perform the actual Arch Linux upgrade
 7. Run `ro` to return to a read-only file system